ChristinaLJC/MatrixComputation/README.md

 If you invoke this command but meet a mass code display, you can refer to these below to fix it.

 - `chcp 65001`: Change your code in utf-8 format.
-- 'chcp 936`: Change your code in gbk format.
+- `chcp 936`: Change your code in gbk format.
 (Maybe)

+## Windows Support

+If you are using powershell, maybe the program would not be executed correctly with '-D' flag.
+You can use the command: `cmd.exe /c 'g++ -std=c++2a -D TEST_FILE=\"test.cpp\" TestBench.cpp' to reach you aim indirectly.